-Appendix 1: The relevant UDP policies
+Appendix 1: The Relevant UDP Policies

-Policy SR 1 Sports, Recreation or Cultural Facilities
+SR1 Sports, Recreation or Cultural Facilities

-"Proposals for sports, recreation or cultural facilities will be permitted provided that :
+Proposals for sports, recreation or cultural facilities will be permitted provided that:

-- a. they utilise suitable sites or buildings within town centres, or where this is not practicable, they utilise a site/building within settlement boundaries as close to the town centre as possible; - b. in villages, they are located within a settlement boundary and are appropriate in scale and type; and - c. in the open countryside they involve: - i. the extension of existing sports or recreational facilities; or - ii. the conversion of suitable buildings; or - iii. small scale buildings and/or ancillary development necessary to carry out the recreational or sporting activity; and - iv. in all cases, the facility is accessible to the local population by a variety of means of travel other than the private car."
+- a. leisure uses best located in town centres adopt a sequential approach to site selection utilising suitable sites or buildings within town centres, or where this is not practicable, they utilise a site/building within settlement boundaries as close to the town centre as possible; - b. in villages, they are located within a settlement boundary and are appropriate in scale and type; and - c. in the open countryside they involve: - i. the extension of existing sports or recreational facilities; or - ii. the conversion of suitable buildings; or - iii. small scale buildings and/or ancillary development necessary to carry out the recreational or sporting activity; and - d. in all cases, the facility is accessible to the local population by a variety of means of travel other than the private car.